 Compute & scaling settings¶

-UbiOps offers fine-grained settings to be able to configure your deployment according to your scaling and availability needs.
-You can control how many instances of your deployment are running at any time with the amount of resources that you configure.
-The scaling setting for training experiments are fixed.
+UbiOps offers fine-grained settings to configure your deployment according to your scaling and availability needs, including in hybrid cloud setups.
+There are several scaling mechanisms available to manage how what and how many instances of your deployment or training are running at any time, based on the amount of resources you configure.

 Deployment versions